Tronic Artificial Intelligence

 Give your agent documents to answer from (prices, policies, FAQs).

-Create a collection, upload your documents, then attach it to an agent so it can answer from them.
+Create a collection, upload your documents, then attach it to an agent.

 Tools